 Past Interview Questions & Tips

-The candidate participates in two to three one-on-one traditional interviews that last about 30-45 minutes.
-One of them is conducted by a faculty member.
-The other is done by a medical student and/ or an alumni where it tends to be more conversational.
-The interviews are open-file, meaning that the interviewers have access to the AMCAS application, the secondary application, and the personal statement.
+In the past, the candidate would participate in two to three one-on-one traditional interviews that last about 30-45 minutes.
+One of them would be conducted by a faculty member.
+The other would be done by a medical student and/ or an alumni where it tends to be more conversational.
+The interviews were open-file, meaning that the interviewers have access to the AMCAS application, the secondary application, and the personal statement.

-The university follows a hybrid approach of assessment; along with the traditional interviews it includes 6 shorter-version MMI stations.
-This approach aims at assessing the candidate’s abilities of:
+The university followed a hybrid approach of assessment; along with the traditional interviews it includes 6 shorter-version MMI stations.
+This approach aimed to assess the candidate’s abilities of:

 - Social skills

 - Research and clinical experience

 Overall Success Rate (Total Applicants : Total Spaces)

 Learn the best interview strategies and practice with past interview questions & model answers.

 University of Michigan Medicine Past MMI Stations & Interview Questions

 - How do you think culture affects medical practice and patient interactions?